drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/endpoint.md

 *default:* `None`

 A list or tuple containing a list of textual fields the `Endpoint` should be able to search on.
-Similar to the `search_fields` attribute you would pass to a Viewset using a [`SearchFilter` backend](http://www.django-rest-framework.org/api-guide/filtering/#searchfilter)
+Similar to the `search_fields` attribute you would pass to a ViewSet using a [`SearchFilter` backend](http://www.django-rest-framework.org/api-guide/filtering/#searchfilter)

 ### `ordering_fields`